 Who was Pilate?

-He was a very political man, always concerned about Rome’s opinion of him.
+Pilate was a politician and an administrator, probably in that order.
+He was always concerned about Rome’s opinion of him.
+He had to be.
 His patron in Rome was Sejanus, who virtually governed Rome after the Emperor Tiberius retired to his villa at Capri.
 Pilate would keep his job only as long as he delivered relative peace and stability in the province he governed.

-He travelled constantly, keeping an eye of each area of Judea.
-It seems that his wife travelled with him.
-This may show something of the closeness of their relationship, since life in the administrative center of Caesarea would certainly have been more comfortable for her.
+Judging by this story, his wife seems to have travelled with him.
+This may mean they were close, since life in the administrative center of Caesarea would certainly have been more comfortable for her.

-Perhaps he was accustomed to seek out her advice on difficult matters; educated Roman women were often quite powerful figures behind the scenes – think of Livia’s relationship with her husband Augustus.
-Pilate’s wife is the only person recorded who appealed the decision to condemn Jesus.
+Perhaps he was accustomed to seek out her advice on difficult matters; educated Roman women were often quite powerful figures behind the scenes – think of the Empress Livia’s relationship with her husband Augustus.

 ‘Ecce Homo’ (Behold the Man), Antonio Ciseri, detail of painting showing Pontius Pilate presenting Jesus to the crowd.

-When she did appeal her husband’s decision, she quoted a terrible dream she had the previous night.
+Pilate’s wife appealed her husband’s decision, quoting a terrible dream she had the previous night.
 This dream frightened and bewildered her so much that she felt impelled to act on it.

 Dreams were given great significance in the ancient world, more so than they are now.
-Usually they were seen as warnings against some danger, or as prompts sent by God to persuade a person to take a particular course of action.
+Usually they were seen as a warning against some danger, or a prompt sent by God to persuade a person to do something.